-Black boxes are on board information recorders that are capable of capturing operational data through a truck's electronic network.
+Black boxes are onboard information recorders that are capable of capturing operational data through a truck’s electronic network.
 A black box has the ability to record data from an accident that can lead to a wealth of information as to how the truck accident occurred, such as the condition of the truck after the impact.
 We have had many truck accident cases where the only source of the key evidence that won the case for us was in the black box.

-This information is typically recorded in the event of a hard brake application by the truck's driver.
-Additionally, some trucks now are equipped with GPS tracking systems that monitor the speed and position of the truck as it travels its route.
+This information is typically recorded in the event of a hard brake application by the truck’s driver.
+Additionally, some trucks are now equipped with GPS tracking systems that monitor the speed and position of the truck as it travels its route.
 This GPS data, like the ECM (engine control module) data, can show the speed of the truck and give information as to the braking of the truck before and after an impact.
 In other words, this information can show what the truck driver did to try to avoid an accident.

 But that is not all.
 A black box can provide:

 - Trip distance and driving time (checking for fatigue)